prebid/prebid.github.io/dev-docs/prebid-server-bidders.md

 # Prebid Server Bidders

-Not all Prebid.js adapters are in Prebid Server, and not all Prebid Server adapters are in Prebid.js.
+Prebid Server requires a different implementation for each demand source, so not all Prebid.js adapters are in Prebid Server, and vice versa.

 All the Prebid Server bidders are listed below.

+<ul id="prebid-server-bidder-list"></ul>

+### Bidder Details

-Use the dropdowns to get more information about them.
+Use the dropdowns below to get more information about each.

-### Why are you here?

 <span>I want to </span>
 <select id="purpose-dropdown">